 - Combine them in a mixing bowl with the peas, broccoli, red pepper strips, black olives and dressing.
 Add the Parmesan cheese and toss well.
 Season to taste with salt and pepper and toss to coat.

 DESCRIPTION: Broccoli is a green vegetable resembling a miniature tree.
 Its thick central stem divides into many smaller branches, which are crowned with tightly clustered green florets.

 INFESTATION: Broccoli may be infested with a variety of insects, most prominently aphids and thrips.
 The aphids are green or white, but will often turn brown during the parboiling (partial cooking) that is done to prepare the vegetable for inspection (see Inspection, below).
 The thrips are usually black or gray.

 Also present at times is the broccoli worm, a thin white or light greenish worm of about a half inch’s length.
 This worm, when present, is difficult to discern because it looks like one of the thin stems.

 Our research has indicated that infestation levels of broccoli grown domestically (USA, Canada, but not Mexico) vary by season.
 During the winter months, (approximately November through March), infestation level is around 10%.
 Broccoli grown during this season should be inspected.
 During the summer months (the remaining seven months of the year), broccoli can be heavily infested, and inspection is often impractical.
 Broccoli from Mexico is infested throughout the year.
 It is primarily used for frozen broccoli products.

-4. If one or two insects is found, special care should be taken in examining the remaining sections of that broccoli head.
+- If one OR two insects are found, special care should be taken in examining the remaining sections of that broccoli head.
 Should a total of three insects be found, either in a particular section or spread among different sections of the same broccoli head, the entire head should be discarded.

-Please note that crudite´ displays should not include raw broccoli due to the impossibility of properly checking raw broccoli.
+Please note: erudite displays should not include raw broccoli due to the impossibility of properly checking raw broccoli.